In addition to receiving your member contributions balance, your designated beneficiary may receive a death benefit if you die before retiring.

-- 3rd & Ensuing Years: 10% of the benefit in effect at retirement (or at age 60, if you retire after age 59).
+- 3rd year and beyond: 10% of the benefit in effect at retirement, or at age 60 if higher.

 To be eligible for the continued coverage in retirement, you must retire within one year of leaving the payroll and not be employed (other than NYSTRS service) between your cease-teaching date and retirement date.

 *The law limits the amount of salary that can be used in the calculation of the Paragraph 2 Death Benefit.
 Please see your latest Benefit Profile for this amount.

 Any number of primary and contingent beneficiaries may be named, but you must designate at least one primary beneficiary.
 The same person or persons cannot be designated as both primary and contingent beneficiaries.
 We can make payment to a contingent beneficiary(ies) only if all primary beneficiaries die before the contingent beneficiary(ies) and you have not changed your designation to provide for a new primary beneficiary(ies).
 To designate a tertiary beneficiary, please contact the System for additional instructions.
 If you survive all of the beneficiaries named, we would pay your estate.